Year 2

 Striking and Fielding: We will be developing our understanding of the principles of striking and fielding games.
 We will begin to think about how to use skills, strategies and tactics to outwit the opposition.

-Ball Skills: In this unit, pupils will explore their fundamental ball skills such as throwing and catching, rolling, hitting a target, dribbling with both hands and feet and kicking a ball.
-Pupils will have the opportunity to work independently, in pairs and small groups.
+Ball Skills: In this unit, we will explore fundamental ball skills such as throwing and catching, rolling, hitting a target, dribbling with both hands and feet and kicking a ball.

 Art